PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 # DAPP connection to the wallet :
 Using the get-starknet v4 library, the DAPP will search all the Starknet wallets implemented in the browser, and will ask to the user to select one of them.
-All readings of Starknet requested by the DAPP are now fully performed outside of the Wallet, but this one is of course still involved in all write operations.
+All readings of Starknet requested by the DAPP are now fully performed outside of the Wallet, but it's of course still involved in all write operations.
 This sharing is handled by the `WalletAccount` class, in the Starknet.js library (documentation [here](https://www.starknetjs.com/docs/next/guides/walletaccount/)).
 ![](../Images/architecture.png)

+> [!TIP]
+> The current stable version of Starknet.js is v6.11.0.

 # Available commands :
 The `request` property of the SWO is now the main channel of communication.
 The WalletAccount class of Starknet.js will use this channel to work with the Wallet.
-Let's see all the entrypoints that a Wallet will have to process (listed in the official Wallet API spec available [here](https://github.com/starkware-libs/starknet-specs/blob/master/wallet-api/wallet_rpc.json)).
+Let's see all `request` the entrypoints that a Wallet will have to process (listed in the official Wallet API spec available [here](https://github.com/starkware-libs/starknet-specs/blob/master/wallet-api/wallet_rpc.json)).
-All types shown hereunder are available [here](https://github.com/starknet-io/types-js/blob/main/src/wallet-api/components.ts).
+All Types shown hereunder are available [here](https://github.com/starknet-io/types-js/blob/main/src/wallet-api/components.ts).
 You can test each entrypoint of your Wallet with this test DAPP : https://starknet-wallet-account.vercel.app/
 ![](../Images/Api.png)